PickYourOwn.org

 • Pear butter

-If you like apple butter and you like pears, you'll LOVE this easy pear butter recipe, complete with canning instructions, so you can make them now and give them away at Christmas time!
+If you like apple butter and you like pears, you will LOVE this easy pear butter recipe, complete with canning instructions, so you can make them now and give them away at Christmas time!

 Substituting Frozen or Canned Pears for Fresh